 Grilled Ribs with Brown Sugar Barbecue Sauce

 Baby back ribs benefit from both low and slow cooking in the oven and from grilling, which imparts smoky flavor.
 Here we do both for the best of both worlds.
 An added bonus?
 You can cook the ribs in the oven well in advance of serving, then quickly grill them after your guests arrive.
-For even smokier flavor, you can use the smoking box of your barbecue grill or use a steel grill smoking platform underneath your grill pan.
+For even smokier flavor, you can use the smoking box of your barbecue grill.

 For the rub:

 - 1/2 cup (4 oz./125 g) brown sugar